Proof-of-Learning is Currently More Broken Than You Think: Empirical Evaluation of the Cheapness Assumption

 \section{{Empirical Evaluation of the Cheapness Assumption}}

-Recall that the second role of a proof, once verified, is to establish precedence: it should be computationally cheaper to obtain a proof {from training than a spoof post-hoc} (even when given access to the trained model's weights).
-Adversaries targeting this aspect of the \pol protocol are stochastic spoofing adversaries.
-We showed in~\S~\ref{sec:theory_cheap_spoofing} that we cannot formally prove their non-existence due to open problems in learning theory.
-Therefore, in this section, we empirically analyze the difficulty in successfully constructing a stochastic spoof {finding that we cannot instantiate stochastic spoofs.} While it does not enable us to formally prove the non-existence of stochastic spoofing, it highlights that a better understanding of the convergence of optimizers on non-convex loss surfaces is needed to instantiate stochastic spoofing adversaries.
-Stochastic spoofing attacks, if ever successful, will likely follow from developments in learning theory that lead to new optimizers being invented.
+the first security assumption of the verification protocol by targeting the noise tolerance and the heuristics for efficient verification.
+In this section, we will explore attacks that target the second role of the verification protocol, which is to establish precedence.
+It should be computationally cheaper to obtain a proof from training than a spoof post hoc even when given access to the trained model's weights.
+Adversaries targeting this aspect of the \pol protocol are termed stochastic spoofing adversaries.
+In this section, we empirically analyze the difficulty of successfully constructing such a stochastic spoof.
+Although this analysis does not solve the problem of formally proving the (non-)existence of stochastic spoofing (see Section~\ref{sec:theory_cheap_spoofing}), it highlights that a better understanding of the convergence of optimizers on non-convex loss surfaces is required to instantiate stochastic spoofing adversaries.
+In other words, if stochastic spoofing attacks are to be more successful it would likely result from developments in learning theory that lead to the invention of new optimizers.

-Note that for our experiments we focus on DNNs for two reasons: (a) DNNs are more likely to be the target of adversaries because they are computationally expensive to train compared to convex models, and (b) it is unknown whether the same local minimum in a DNN's non-convex loss surface can be recovered by an adversary given knowledge of that particular minimum.
-Instead, for convex optimization, there exists a unique global minimum and the adversary is guaranteed to achieve the same minimum as the honest trainer.
+Note that in our experiments, we focus on DNNs because: (a) DNNs are more likely to be targeted by adversaries because they are computationally expensive to train compared to convex models; and (b) it is unknown whether the same local minimum in a DNN's non-convex loss surface can be recovered given knowledge of that particular minimum.
+Instead, for convex models, there exists a unique global minimum that an honest trainer achieves, and the adversary is guaranteed to achieve this exact same minimum.

-\subsubsection{Why a Stochastic Spoofing Adversary Needs to Know the Final Model Weights}
+\subsection{Why a Stochastic Spoofing Adversary Needs to Know the Final Model Weights}